omer-faruq/koreader-user-patches/README.md

 # KOReader User Patches

+## How to use these patches
+- Create the `patches` folder in the `koreader` directory if it doesn't exist.
+- Place the related `.lua` file in the `patches` folder in the `koreader` directory.
+- Follow other steps(like creating another folder, editing the lua file, etc.) if mentioned.
+- Restart KOReader.

 ## 2-book-receipt-shortcut-and-lockscreen.lua
 Displays reading progress in a visual "receipt" format showing book/chapter progress, estimated time remaining, and book cover.